General Surgery In-Service Examination

 |Blood & Blood Products

 Principal Surgical Areas

 Trauma & Emergency

-In August, each director of medical education with an AOA-approved general surgery residency program is provided with a written notification of the upcoming January exam.
-The institution's program director receives a courtesy copy of the notice.
-The following information is included in the written exam notice:
+Exam Registration is completed online with the NBOME.
+Each program directors and coordinator with an AOA-approved general surgery residency program is provided with an email notification of the upcoming January exam.
+The following information is included in the written exam notice.

 Resident Participation Report